Inside Information Stakes: History

 The inaugural running of the event was on 21 April 1976 as the Shirley Jones Stakes over a distance of 1 1/16 miles on the turf track for fillies and mares that were three-year-olds or older.
-The was won by Roger E. Leslie's Canadian-bred Regal Quillo who started as the 11/10 favorite winning by 1 3/4 lengths.
+It was won by Roger E. Leslie's Canadian-bred Regal Quillo who started as the 11/10 favorite winning by 1 3/4 lengths.
 The event was named after the fine mare Shirley Jones who defeated her male counterparts in the inaugural running of the Pan American Handicap at Gulfstream Park in 1962.

 During the 1970s the legal inflighting between owner Donn family's Gulfstream Park and John W. Galbreath's Hialeah Park over racing date allotments impacted the scheduling of the event.
 The event was not held in 1977 or 1978.
 In 1979 the event was scheduled as a race for three-year-old fillies over a distance of six furlongs on the dirt track.
 The race was a spectacular clash between two brilliant fillies, Candy Eclair and Davona Dale which Candy Eclair won her seventh straight race to remain undefeated by a 1 3/4 lengths in a scintillating 1:083/5.

 Again in 1980 the event was not scheduled but in 1981 the event resumed as a seven furlong sprint for fillies and mares that are four years old or older and has currently remains as such.

 In 1983, the event was held in two split divisions with both favorites Meringue Pie and Secrettame winning their races.

 The event was upgraded in 1998 by the American Graded Stakes Committee to Grade III race.
 The event was upgraded to Grade II classification in 2005.

 In 2009 the event was renamed to the Inside Information Stakes in honor of the U.S. Racing Hall of Fame racing mare Inside Information, winner of the 1995 Breeders' Cup Distaff who was voted that year's American Champion Older Female Horse.
 Inside Information ran three times at Gulfstream Park winning twice including the Grade II Bonnie Miss Stakes.

 In the 2011 running of the event 3/5 odds-on favorite Hilda's Passion set a new track record for the 7 furlongs distance in her 5 1/4 lengths defeat of five other runners.